verrazzano/docs/content/en/docs/customize/certificates.md

 * Specify the secret name and namespace location in the Verrazzano custom resource.

-  The custom CA secret must be provided to CertManager using the following fields in [`spec.components.certManager.certificate.ca`](/docs/reference/api/verrazzano/v1beta1#certificate) in the Verrazzano custom resource:
+  The custom CA secret must be provided to cert-manager using the following fields in [`spec.components.certManager.certificate.ca`](/docs/reference/api/verrazzano/v1beta1#certificate) in the Verrazzano custom resource:

   * `spec.components.certManager.certificate.ca.secretName`